 What Age is Disney's Frozen II - True Friendship Game

-The Disney's Frozen II - True Friendship Game is for children aged 4+ and it definitely pitched at that age.
+Disney's Frozen II - True Friendship Game is for children aged 4+ and it definitely pitched at that age.
 After setting the characters up and playing a game it is an easy game to understand.

-Although my 7 year old daughter is a big Frozen fan, on seeing the age on the box, she thought it might be too young for her.
+Although my 7-year-old daughter is a big Frozen fan, on seeing the age on the box, she thought it might be too young for her.
 But as soon as she saw the board and the characters she couldn't wait to play and really enjoyed it.
-However after the first game she did say that it was a bit too easy and so on the next game we moved the Water Nokk closer to Elsa (as suggested in the rules) and she decided that the move backwards Water Nokk images should we mean that we move one of the characters back - these both worked well.
+However, after the first game, she did say that it was a bit too easy and so on the next game we moved the Water Nokk closer to Elsa (as suggested in the rules) and she decided that the move backwards Water Nokk images should we mean that we move one of the characters back - these both worked well.

 We had lots of fun playing Disney's Frozen II - True Friendship game.
-I loved that everyone has to work as team and although not having a set character it took some getting use (my daughter was not impressed when my husband moved Anna) it was a great way to get the kids thinking about the best move to make.
+I loved that everyone has to work as a team and although not having a set character it took some getting use to (my daughter was not impressed when my husband moved Anna) it was a great way to get the kids thinking about the best move to make.

 How Much Is Disney's Frozen II - True Friendship Game And Where Can You Purchase It From?